At Makana Leadership our purpose and beliefs drive all that we do. Why? Because social justice matters.

 Our Mission is simple:

 Inspired by the true story of Makana, our mission always begins with the WHY.
-This is our reason for being, or core purpose: Bringing people together and empowering them to lead with purpose in order to do the right things that bring about social change.
+This is our reason for being, or core purpose: Empowering people to lead with purpose in order to do the right things that bring about social change.

 The old way of continuing to run schools in order to comply with regulators, or to hit quotas and benchmarks, no longer applies.
 It is outdated and fanciful.
 Instead, we need to look at what we do through a different lens.
 We need to redefine leadership to ensure that what we do as leaders impacts not only on what goes on inside the classroom, but also outside in society.